fabverto/FileEncryptionProgram/README.md

 a select file window will open up if the file button is clicked

 ![](img/e8.PNG)<br />
+contents of the text file selected

 ![](img/e10.PNG)<br />
+file path selected

 ![](img/e11.PNG)<br />
+if the "encrypt" button is clicked and the two paswords mismatch an error will be printed to the log box

 ![](img/e12.PNG)<br />
+encryption succesful message
 ![](img/e13.PNG)<br />
 ![](img/e14.PNG)<br />
 ![](img/e15.PNG)<br />